mysrcs/wruby/posts/openring.md

 Happy sharing!

-## Refs

-1. Well, as dynamic as a static website can be!
+[^1]: Well, as dynamic as a static website can be!